 Greenkeeper Mental Health: 80% Worried About A Colleague

-Whilst we’ve been stuck working from home, on furlough, going out on our daily walks or our weekly food shops, greenkeepers have been hard at work batting the elements in what has been a very testing winter period.
+Whilst we’ve been stuck working from home, on furlough, going out on our daily walks or our weekly food shops during the pandemic, greenkeepers have been hard at work batting the elements in what has been a very testing winter period.

 Throughout the winter we’ve had lots of snow, huge amounts of rain and freezing temperatures, and our courses have been maintained by a greenkeeping team reduced on average by two members due to the pandemic.

 If the greens aren’t quite up to speed or the bunkers aren’t to your preference, we really encourage you to think of the positives, appreciate the fresh air and exercise and take into account greenkeepers’ mental health.

 A recent BIGGA (British and International Golf Greenkeepers’ Association) survey of more than 200 members said that 7% constantly worry about their own mental health, while another 20% frequently worry and 41% admit to sometimes worrying about their mental state.

 A very high 80% said they had worried about the mental health of someone they work with and 8% said that the worries were constant.

 BIGGA CEO Jim Croxton thinks that it’s crucial to highlight mental health both before and after these worrying survey results.

 “Mental health is quite rightly very high on peoples’ agenda these days particularly in this crisis which I think is affecting everybody’s mental health to an extent because we’ve got worries whether it’s ourselves, whether it’s our job and finances, whether it’s our family members,” Jim told Golf Monthly.